The first, one of kind "Nziza" - beautiful, handmade creations.

 When the genocide in Rwanda ended, women were left to pick up the pieces of their shattered country.
 In order to provide for themselves, their families, and the countless orphans left in the destruction’s wake, many banded together to form artisan cooperatives—overcoming past differences to work together towards a brighter future.

 Only (1) of each item exist.
-You will receive the exact item that matches the item number.
+You will receive the exact basket that matches the item number.